 |Year 2||Analytical Politics [H]||Program Evaluation [H]||Elective|

-Students will also have the opportunity to engage in policy labs, further developing their skills by helping partner organizations with real world problems.
+Students also have the opportunity to engage in policy labs, further developing their skills by helping partner organizations with real world problems.

 Waivers are available for a range of the core coursework, including Computer Science with Applications I and II, Mathematics for Computer Science & Data Analysis, Statistics I, Microeconomics II, and Analytical Politics.
 You can read about all of the waivers in detail on this page.

 In addition to the coursework, CAPP students attend a weekly lecture series on recent research and innovation in data-driven public policy and civic technology.
 Students and faculty interact with both academic and non-academic experts, learn of current challenges, and establish professional networks with potential future employers.
 Previous speakers have included:

 - Paul Decker, CEO of Mathematica Policy Research

 - Natalie Evans Harris, Senior Policy Advisor, White House OSTP

 - Ron Jarmin, Acting Director of the US Census Bureau

 - Shelley Grach, Director of Civic Engagement at Microsoft Chicago

 - Tom Schenk, Chief Data Officer for the City of Chicago